WillPepperr/ecomerce-sales-analysis/README.md

 - Lower-performing or lower-margin products may benefit from being marketed to loyalty members.

 ### Loyalty Membership Analysis
-- Non-members demonstrate higher retention, with 8% making repeat purchases compared to <1% of loyalty members.
+- Non-members demonstrate higher retention, with 8% making repeat purchases compared to <1% of loyalty members (less than 30 total repeated orders by members).
 - Average Order Value (AOV) for loyalty members is 11% lower than for non-members, and CLV is 24% lower.
 - The loyalty program requires significant updates to better drive engagement and CLV.